 No matter what the entity status is, you must obtain a Federal Employer Identification Number (FEIN) or Employer Identification Number (EIN) (these two acronyms are used interchangeable).
 You file form SS-4 (Application for an Employer Identification Number) https://businessecon.org/resources/ with the Internal Revenue Service to receive this identification number.
 Although the application says it is for an employer, you still must get one even if you are not going to hire employees.
 The number is used for banking and tax filing purposes.
 This is similar to your social security number and it will be requested hundreds of times throughout your business activity.

 Sole proprietorships are taxed at the individual level, so whatever is your personal tax rate, and then your tax is calculated using this rate.
 For the other entities, it depends.
 For the partnership and limited liability entities, the tax is taxed at the individual owner’s tax rate.
 In effect, it is equal to your status as a sole proprietor.
 However, at the corporate level, there is separate tax for the business and if dividends are paid, those dividends are taxed at your personal rate depending on the nature of how those dividends are issued (regular or qualified).
 Sometimes, corporations can be taxed as pass through entities which means the owner pays the tax at his tax rate.
-So bottom line, the best overall tax rate that can be used by any of the entities is your personal rate.
+Bottom line, the best overall tax rate that can be used by any of the entities is your personal rate.
 Therefore, there is no real loss in taxation over the other entities if existing as a sole proprietor.

 This is probably the number one reason attorneys advocate the use of one of the other three entities.
 They want to protect you from civil claims in a court of law.
 This makes sense; their job is to protect you.
 However, I often find this is not necessary.
 I AM NOT AN ATTORNEY AND THERE IS NOTHING MORE VALUABLE THAN GOOD LEGAL ADVICE.

 First off, you have to have some form of wealth to protect.
 Think about this for a minute, if you have no wealth, then what is the other party going to get from you?
 Once you go into business and spend the money on the capital investment, odds are that there will be very little wealth left over anyway.
 To go even one more step further, let us assume that you have accumulated some wealth and usually that wealth is in the form of assets in the company.
 If you are sued and lose, the other party is going to get that wealth anyway.
-So the real key here is to not get sued.
+The real key here is to not get sued.
 But it will happen, most likely at the smaller claims level for some inattention to your responsibilities as an owner or something your staff does.

 But most small businesses don’t really need to be one of the other forms of entity status because often there is no or little risk to you.
 Allow me to elaborate.
 The most common type of business lawsuit is employer/employee related.
 That is to say, your employee sues you for some form of an accident.
 By law, you are required to carry workman’s compensation insurance to provide for accidents on the job.
 But if it goes beyond that level, then it is possible for you to be sued.
-So if you don’t have employees and most sole proprietorships don’t, then this type of risk doesn’t exist.
+If you don’t have employees and most sole proprietorships don’t, then this type of risk doesn’t exist.

 The next most common risk is a customer suing you.
 Many forms of businesses (not business entity status) don’t interact with customers.
 Examples include trading securities on the market: is there any way the customer can get physically hurt at your place of business?
 Or you have what I refer to as a low customer risk scenario environment.
 Many small business start out in the weekend trade shows or fair environment.
 You put out your wares for sale on a table and the customers come by perusing the goods.
 In effect, it’s a hobby more than anything else.
-Or you make some form of an item that you personally deliver to your customer or even render service at your customer’s place of business or domicile (you cut the grass).
-So where is the real risk of a lawsuit to you?
+Or, you make some form of an item that you personally deliver to your customer or even render service at your customer’s place of business or domicile (you cut the grass).
+Where is the real risk of a lawsuit to you?
 Furthermore, even if they did sue, how much could they really sue for in a court of law?
 Most judges are going to be reasonable in nature as it relates to the economic value of the loss sustained by the plaintiff.
 If you mowed over the RUBIK ROSE at your customer’s house and that rose is worth let’s say $80 because it is so rare; how much is the judge truly going to award the plaintiff?

 Furthermore, much of the lawsuit risk is mitigated with insurance.
 You can purchase a higher payout policy for marginal dollars.
 I would rather pay out an extra $200 per year to get an additional two to three million dollars of coverage than to pay out $600 to $1,000 per year in additional fees to the accountant and your state to maintain the entity status.
 Seriously, if you have nothing to lose; then there is no real basis to justify spending and dealing with another level of protection.

 Finally, in some professional situations, the entity status does not fully protect you from lawsuit.
 If you carry a license as a surveyor, and you miscalculated the bearing for some project that cost several hundreds of thousands of dollars, not only is your business going to get sued, but you will lose your license and your means of income anyway.
 The same goes for any of the professional actions out there, once you are sued (a serious type of lawsuit), odds are that you will lose that license too.
-So the higher level of entity status didn’t really protect what was the most important aspect of what this is all about, making money.
+The higher level of entity status didn’t really protect what was the most important aspect of what this is all about, making money.

 There are many other examples to use that have low risk, they include: